 “Silhouette of a Fool” was recorded in Milwaukee under the guidance of John Sieger, founder of Semi-Twang and co-founder of the iconic R&B Cadets (with Paul Cebar).

 His ode to escaping cubicle life, "Callin' In Gone," was a finalist for Trop Rock song of the Year; has been recorded by beach circuit favorites, The Boat Drunks, and is a setlist staple for several bands and performers across the country.

-For the last six years, Hoehn also has written the script for and hosted the Trop-Rock Music Association awards show in Key West, Fla.
+For six years, Hoehn also the script for and hosted the Trop-Rock Music Association awards show in Key West, Fla.

-Hoehn also is the author of the award-winning book, “The Father’s Guide to Birth, Babies and Loud Children,” and has taught college courses in journalism and music business.
+Hoehn also is the author of the award-winning book, “The Father’s Guide to Birth, Babies and Loud Children,” and a book on the history of the WNBA, released in 2020.

 As time allows, he can still be found in the pressbox and on the sidelines covering professional and major college sports for the likes of AP, MLB.com, and many other newspapers, magazines and websites.